andrewn6/argos/readme.txt

 hyper-tracer

-Kinda like QIRA, but much much simpler.
+Kinda like QIRA, but focused on python vs program analysis across all architectures

 Under 1.5K lines of code